rhp997/BTPi/README.md

 cp /srv/BTPi/rpi-config/BTPi.desktop ~/.config/autostart && sudo chmod +x ~/.config/autostart/BTPi.desktop
 ```

-Optional: Copy the launcher to the Desktop:
+_Optional:_ Copy the launcher to the Desktop:

 ```sh
 cp /srv/BTPi/rpi-config/BTPi.desktop ~/Desktop && sudo chmod +x ~/Desktop/BTPi.desktop
 ```

+Note the BTPi.desktop file intended for the autostart directory includes a sleep command to wait a few seconds before launching.
+This gives the RPi time to start the network and PM2 process.
+If copying to ~/Desktop, the sleep delay can be removed from the ~/Desktop copy.

 Double click the launcher to test.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Daemonize the Server (PM2)
+## Optional: Daemonize the Server (PM2)

 PM2 is a daemon process manager that keeps the application running and automatically started following a reboot.
 With the server (node app.js) running in the background, change to the server directory and run the following: